munyite-megzs/FrontEndWebinar/NAVBAR-TOUCHUPS.md

 ## 🚀 Next Steps

-In the next section, we’ll explore **Flexbox**, a powerful tool for aligning and distributing elements — making layouts like this header simpler, cleaner, and more responsive.
+In our frontend cohort this November, we’ll explore **Flexbox**, a powerful tool for aligning and distributing elements — making layouts like this header simpler, cleaner, and more responsive.